countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * Use old.reddit.com/CountableWeb for public discussions.
 Private discussions can be held on slack.
 Try to make any discussion you can public, assuming personal and client's competitive information can be left out.

 ### Slack Hygiene
+  * The expected response time on slack is up to 4 hours.
   * If the message could be useful to more than one person, post it in the most relevant public or project channel.
   * No instant reply required.
 Our communication priority order is: 1) Call/Text 2) Slack 3) Email 4) Trello 5) Reddit
-  * Try to be on slack at least 2h per day that overlaps with people you're actively working with.
-Interact with the team at least once per work day on slack, but don't leave it open all day, you need some quiet time to focus on work.
+  * Try to interact with the team about twice per work day on slack, but don't leave it open all day, you need some quiet time to focus on work.
+Catch up on your channels, skim and respond where needed.
   * if you read something on a public slack channel, understand it, and find it useful, please give a thumbs up :thumbsup: or :heavy_check_mark: or whatever emoticon .
 It helps the people who post in public channels the most to know who's read things and what to post.
-  * Use emoticon reactions in general, they're great!